NSS-Day-Cohort-73/NSS_Ranch/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > In essence, this code constructs an array named journey filled with the string "forest" repeated a number of times equal to areas.forests.
-It effectively captures the concept of traversing through multiple forests, as iterated by the loop.
+   > This code creates an array named journey, filled with the string "forest" repeated multiple times, representing traversing through multiple forests iterated through the loop.
 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
    > The database is an object and is defined using the const variable, which means its reference cannot be reassigned.
-   > The drovers property is also an array, containing objects that represent individuals who likely work with the cattle.
+   > The drovers property is also an array of objects, which represent individuals who work with the cattle.
 Each drover object has the following properties:
-   > id: A unique identifier for the drover.
+   > id: A special identifier for the drover.
    > first_name: The first name of the drover.
    > last_name: The last name of the drover.
    > gender: The gender of the drover.

-   > The provided code defines a JavaScript object called `database` that serves as a mock database for managing cattle and their caretakers (drovers).
-The object shares two main properties: `cattleTypes`, an array of objects representing different cattle breeds (each with a unique id and breed name), and `drovers`, an array of objects detailing individuals who work with the cattle, including their id, first name, last name, and gender.
-The code also includes an export statement, allowing the `database` object to be accessed across different modules.
+   > The code creates a JavaScript object called `database`, which functions as a copy database for cattle.
+It includes cattleTypes and drovers, and includes an export statement for module access.
 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > The `herdSize` notation in the `hireDrovers()` function represents a parameter that accepts an input value indicating the size of the herd needing drovers.
-This parameter allows the function to perform necessary calculations based on the herd size provided during function calls.
-The value for `herdSize` is assigned at the point of invocation, where a specific numeric value, such as the total number of animals in the herd, is passed to the function.
-Within the function, `herdSize` is essential for determining the number of drovers required, allocating resources, and making hiring drovers, thereby tailoring the function's functionality to the herd's needs.
+   > The `herdSize` variable in the `hireDrovers()` function is a parameter that determines the size of the herd needing drovers, allowing the function to perform calculations based on the input amount, ensuring the function's capabilities is attached to the herd's needs.

 ## Final Step